-For use the router properly, it is necessary for you to change the password of web configuration for security and adjust primary basic settings.
+For using the router properly, it is necessary for you to change the password of web configuration for security and adjust primary basic settings.

-This chapter explains how to setup a password for an administrator and how to adjust basic settings for accessing Internet successfully.
-Be aware that only the administrator can change the router configuration.
+This chapter explains how to setup a password for accessing into the web configurator of Vigor router and how to adjust settings for accessing Internet successfully.

-2.1 Changing Password
+2.1 Accessing Web Page